JillAshey/JillAshey_Putnam_Lab_Notebook/_posts/2024-01-18-RNASeq-Pacuta-Hawaii-2022.md

 Submitted batch job 293007

 Check to make sure multiqc ran and look at the multiQC output.
 The phred scores look really good, as does the duplication rate.
 There is some substantial adapter content so I will trim.
+Raw QC report can be found [here](https://github.com/fscucchia/Hawaii2022_pH_Temp_Mcap_Pacu/tree/main/output/QC).

 Trim reads w/ fastp.
 In scripts folder: `nano fastp_qc.sh`